Skip to product information

 May Sweet Thai

-a basket full of dry fruits such as dried apricots, exotic spices, leather, and fine agarwood, wrapped in sweet and sour Thai tamarind!
+a basket full of “dry fruits” such as dried apricots, exotic spices, leather, fine agarwood, coated in sweet and sour Thai tamarind!

 Origin